 The Company sponsors a qualified, defined contribution savings and investment plan, covering substantially all employees.
 The KLX Energy Services Holdings, Inc. Retirement Plan ("KLX 401(k) Plan") was established pursuant to Section 401(k) of the Internal Revenue Code.
 Under the terms of this plan, covered employees may contribute up to 100% of their annual compensation, limited to certain statutory maximum contributions.
 Following the Merger, the Company continued to sponsor the legacy QES 401(k) Plan and the KLX 401(k) Plan through the end of their respective Plan year - December 31, 2020.
-Pursuant to the KLX 401(k) Plan, the Company had a non-discretionary match with a matching percentage of 100% of the first 3% of employee contributions, and the matching contribution vested immediately.
+Pursuant to the KLX 401(k) Plan, the Company had a non-discretionary match with a matching percentage of 100% of the first 3% of employee contributions and 50% on the next 2% of employee contributions, and the matching contribution vested immediately.
 Pursuant to the QES 401(k) Plan, the Company's matching was discretionary with a matching percentage of 50% of the first 6% of employee contributions.
 Given the QES match was discretionary, it was suspended prior to the Merger through August 7, 2020.